kyma-project/community/guidelines/releases-guidelines/02-kyma-release-process.md

    # (...)
    clusterDocsTopicsVersion: release-1.4
    ```

    iv.
-Ensure that in the `resources/compass/values.yaml` there are no `PR-XXX` values.
-All image versions should be in a form of commit hashes.

-   v.
 Create a pull request with your changes to the release branch.
 It triggers all jobs for components.

    ![PullRequest](./assets/release-PR.png)